 Communication to the Board when the district knows or anticipates that a news story related to PSD will be published, usually by email or a weekly update is an example of compliance with anticipated media coverage.
-In meeting the expectation of communication around litigation, this year, the district communicated regularly with the Board when it received information related to litigation around the Mill Levy Override and the Bond.
 Communication around Long Range Planning and new construction and the Futures Lab are examples of notification of a material change in district practice.

-The Superintendent is not aware of an instance when the district failed to inform the Board of a circumstance that does not meet the standards expressed in this interpretation from April 2018 to the present.
-Based on the evidence, I believe, the district does meet the expectations of 2.8.3.
+The Superintendent is not aware of an instance when the district failed to inform the Board of a circumstance that does not meet the standards expressed in this interpretation from April 2019 to the present.
+Based on the evidence, The Superintendent believes the district does meet the expectations of 2.8.3.